Technical Analysis 101

 Paper trading removes emotional pressure and lets you learn mechanics without financial consequences.
 Most traders skip this step and pay thousands in "market tuition" learning the hard way.

-Our free tool to instantly convert between SPY and SPX values
+Our free tool to quickly translate between SPY and SPX strikes when planning trades.

 Options are contracts that give you the right to buy (call) or sell (put) a stock at a specific price by a specific date.
 They're leveraged instruments that can amplify gains but also increase risk.